dahlsailrunner/knowyourtoolset-blog/content/2023/11/aspnet8-logging-updates.md

 ---
 title: "Logging Updates in .NET 8 and ASP.NET 8" # Title of the blog post.
 date: 2023-11-21T05:51:55-05:00 # Date of post creation.
-description: "Some nice updates to logging within ASP.NET 8." # Description used for search engine.
+summary: "Some nice updates to logging within ASP.NET 8." # Description used for search engine.
 codeMaxLines: 30 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: true # Override global value for showing of line numbers within code block.
 toc: true